Kiffhost/exalted-scripture-understanding/Traits/Intimacy.md

 # Losing Intimacies

 Losing Intimacies is similar to [[#Gaining Intimacies|gaining them]], and likewise subject to Storyteller discretion.
-- Intimacies can be degraded by one level or removed entirely (if Minor) by the [[social influence]] of other characters.
+- Intimacies can be degraded by one level or removed entirely (if Minor) by the [[Social Influence]] of other characters.
 - Whenever the player feels it is appropriate *and the Storyteller agrees*, the character may remove a Minor Intimacy or degrade an existing Major or Defining Intimacy at the end of a scene.
 Generally, this should follow several sessions in which the subject of the Intimacy hasn’t come up—characters should rarely drop or degrade an Intimacy right after it has been created, even if the Intimacy is undesirable.
 Alternately, this might follow several sessions showing the character resolving or working to conquer unwanted Intimacies, such as Intimacies of fear or hatred.
 - Whenever the Storyteller judges that a player hasn’t reflected an Intimacy in her roleplaying for a while, she may declare that it has degraded or even disappeared completely.
 This last point is mostly to keep characters from accumulating a lot of Defining Intimacies, which should be reflected in the character’s actions at least once per story.
 Few characters can sustain the kind of intensity needed for more than a small handful of Defining Intimacies, and the Storyteller’s pruning helps keep down the clutter.